Explainer: What you need to know about Gibraltar in Brexit talks

 Any solution could refer to the fact that in April 2017, the EU 27 gave the European Commission guidelines for Brexit talks that said that no deal between Britain and the EU on their post-Brexit relationship may apply to Gibraltar without a specific agreement between Madrid and London.

-Reporting by Ingrid Melander; Editing by Kevin Liffey
+Additional reporting by Gabriela Baczynska in Brussels and Kylie MacLellan in London; Editing by Kevin Liffey